mmskv/toggl_polybar/README.md

 # toggl_polybar
-Simple toggl widget that shows currently running project and time it has been running.
+Simple toggl.com time tracker widget that shows currently running project and time it has been running.

 Similar to official dock widget for macOS, but for polybar/i3bar/etc.